 Deposited shingle is then graded by bulldozer.
 This is an effective way of bolstering eroded defences during the winter when it is not possible for a dredger to bring in new shingle by sea.
-Whereas re-profiling is totally reactive to weather conditions recycling involves an element of planning.
+Whereas re-profiling is totally reactive to weather conditions recycling occasionally involves an element of planning.
 Areas usually recycled are:

 Three periods of recycling activity will occur in a normal year: